Frequently Asked Questions

 Can I view my UKFCU Visa charges online?

 Yes.
 At the very top of this page, there is a list of commonly used links.
 Click on "Credit Card Access" to setup your account and view credit card account activity online.

 What if I forget my username and passcode?

-Please contact the credit union at 859-264-4200 and press “0” to speak to a member service representative to verify information on your account and they can reset the username and/or password for you.
+Please contact the credit union at 859.264.4200 and press “0” to speak to a member service representative.
+Please verify your account information with your representative, they will reset the username and/or password for you.
 You can also reset this information at any UKFCU branch location with your picture ID.

 How many times can I transfer funds during the month?

 The setup is the same as Mainline.
 You are allowed six transfers per month from your savings account.
 There are no limits to the number of times that you can transfer from your checking account.

 Will I be able to use Home @ccess with WebTV?

 Older versions of WebTV do not support Java Script and secured cookies; therefore, you would not be able to use Home @ccess.
 However, the current versions should support these items.
 Please contact your internet service provider for more information regarding WebTV.